- by Medikoe Health Expert

-A potentially life-threatening condition, anaphylaxis a reaction which the body develops when exposed to something it is allergic to.
+Anaphylaxis is a potentially life-threatening condition.
+It is a reaction which the body develops when exposed to something it is allergic to.
 This results in their immune system releasing chemicals that flood the body, causing an anaphylactic shock.
 Your blood pressure levels drop and airways narrow, blocking normal breathing.

-Anaphylaxis is caused by an overreaction of your immune system to something that it considers harmful (allergen).
+An overreaction of your immune system causes anaphylaxis to something that it considers harmful (allergen).
 It then releases antibodies to fight the infection.
-Food allergy is one of the most common reason behind an anaphylactic shock for children and adults.
+Food allergy is one of the most common reasons behind an anaphylactic shock for children and adults.
 Medication can be another cause of an anaphylactic shock.
 It is not necessary that every time you come in contact with an allergen, you develop an anaphylactic shock, but it can develop over time.

 - Certain medications such as penicillin

 - Allergy to certain foods such as peanuts, soy, shellfish, gluten

 What are the symptoms of an Anaphylactic Reaction?

 The stage one symptoms of an anaphylactic reaction look like a common allergy symptom: like stomach pain or a runny nose or a skin rash.
 But if the condition is not taken care of within 30 minutes, more severe signs appear, like:

 - Dizziness, loss of consciousness, confusion, or weakness

 - Runny or stuffy nose and constant sneezing

 - Itching sensation, or tightness in the chest